 Vonetta Flowers was a three-sport athlete in high school.
-The first member of her family to attend college, she was a seven-time NCAA All-American in track field and won the long jump at the prestigious Penn Relay.
+The first member of her family to attend college, she was a seven-time NCAA All-American in track field and won the long jump at the prestigious Penn Relays.

-Flowers harbored Olympic dreams in track and field, twice qualifying for the U.S. Olympic Trials.
+Flowers harbored Olympic dreams in track and field, twice qualifying for the U.S. Olympic trials.
 She attempted to qualify for the Games in the 100 meters in 1996 and the long jump in 2000.
 However, unsuccessful in both efforts, she was ready to retire from competition.

 But in the days after the 2000 Olympic trials, Flowers’ husband, Johnny – also a track athlete – saw a flyer recruiting track athletes to the U.S. bobsled team.
-Vonetta reluctantly agreed to accompany Johnny to the tryouts.
+Flowers reluctantly agreed to accompany Johnny to the tryouts.

 “We laughed about it,” Vonetta said.
 “We’d go back home to Alabama and tell our friends and family that, ‘Guess what we did today?
 We tried out for the bobsled team.’
 You know, just thinking they would get a laugh out of it.”